Mangrullo

 mangrullo --once

-# Run continuously with default 6-hour intervals
+# Run continuously with default intervals

 mangrullo